manasa-arun/python/content/en/Tips/How-to-iterate-through-two-lists-in-parallel-in-python.md

 papaya  carrot
 guava  None
 ```
+in python 3 `itertools.zip_longest()` is used to stops when all items in the list dispalyed.

+`zip_longest yields` in list or tuple can display with `none` value

+as we get output for `guava` is paired with `none`.

-We successfully obtained an output in which all items were displayed.
+We successfully obtained an output in which all items were displayed now

 ## To iterate two lists, use for loop in python